automata-network/1rpc-lite/README.md

-you can add env `SGX=1` to build&run the SGX version, before that you need to setup SGX environment, You can find the [installation guides](https://download.01.org/intel-sgx/sgx-linux/2.9/docs/) for Intel SGX software on the 01.org website
+you can add env `SGX=1` to build&run the SGX version, before that you need to setup SGX environment, You can find the [installation guides](https://download.01.org/intel-sgx/sgx-linux/2.9/docs/) for Intel SGX software on the 01.org website.
+Besides, you need to prepare an account as well, to submit the dcap attestation in [Automata Testnet](https://docs.ata.network/protocol/testnet).

 Test out: